samvera-labs/openseadragon-react-viewer/README.md

 1. Clone or fork this repository

-2. Install _root_ dependencies
+2. Install root-level project dependencies

 ```
 yarn install
 ```

-3. Install _demo_ dependencies
+3. Install _/demo_ dependencies

 ```
 cd demo
 yarn install
 ```

-For demo purposes, see `/demo/src/index.js` for an example IIIF manifest from Northwestern Libraries Digital Collections.
+See `/demo/src/index.js` for an example IIIF manifest URL from Northwestern Libraries Digital Collections you can initially use.

 Note there are two environments, a bundling (`/`) and development (`/demo`) environent, each with their own `package.json` and `webpack.config.js` files.